Gi60s/openapi-enforcer-middleware/docs-src/getting-started.md

 # Setup

-Setting up your server to run an API using your Open API document involves
+Setting up your server to run an API using your OpenAPI document involves

-1. Adding extensions to your Open API document
+1. Adding extensions to your OpenAPI document

 2. Configuring your server's middleware